sharpjd/GPUPrefSwitcher/README.md

 * Runs as a service

 ## Installation
-#### Prerequisites:
-- A 64-bit system
-- Windows 11 or newer versions of Windows 10

 #### Install (Wizard):
 - Download the [latest installer Release](https://github.com/sharpjd/GPUPrefSwitcher/releases).
 - Extract all .zip contents and run `setup.exe` (not the .msi file)

 #### Install (Manual):
-- Download and extract to a location the [latest self-contained release](https://github.com/sharpjd/GPUPrefSwitcher/releases/download/v0.0.2-alpha/GPUPrefSwitcher_SelfContained_v0.0.2-alpha.zip)
+- Download and extract to a location the [latest self-contained release](https://github.com/sharpjd/GPUPrefSwitcher/releases/download/v0.1.0/GPUPrefSwitcher_SelfContained_v0.1.0.zip)
 - See step 4 of the Manual Installation section (expand the Build/Develop section below)

-## Planned features (high priority)
-- [x] Option to preserve user data when uninstalling and updating with the installer
-- [ ] Stalling file swapping if the target .exe is still running (in case the target app saves settings *when it closes*)

-## Future feature ideas
-- Improving the definition and conditions for being "On Battery" or "Plugged In" (e.g. how much power input?)
-- Multiple settings profiles
+#### Prerequisites:
-- A config database or a forum
+- A 64-bit system
+- Windows 11 or newer versions of Windows 10
+- .NET **Desktop** Runtime 8.0.1
+- .NET Framework 4.7.1
+- (The installer should automatically download the latter two if they're not yet installed)

 ## Donation
 If you would like to show support for my work, you can do so at my [Ko-Fi](https://ko-fi.com/sharpjd)!